 Public events

-The AVENUE project was also presented exhibition stands on various events related to the mobility and sustainable development in Europe (i.e. the European Assizes of the energy transition and the mobility forum in Geneva and 100% mobilité in Archamps) and in the rest of the world (UITP forum in Jacksonville).
+The AVENUE project has also been showcased in the exhibition stands of various events related to the mobility and sustainable development in Europe (i.e. the European Assizes of the energy transition and the mobility forum in Geneva and 100% mobilité in Archamps) and in the rest of the world (UITP forum in Jacksonville).

-Due to the COVID crisis we also participated to online events like the third European Conference on Connected and Automated Driving, the European Commission’s Urban Mobility Days, the Second Annual Conference on Autonomous Vehicles and Public Transport, the Bus & Car Magazine Webinar, the AV Pilot Development Workshop.
+The COVID crisis has led us to focus our presence mainly on online events like the third European Conference on Connected and Automated Driving, the European Commission’s Urban Mobility Days, the Second Annual Conference on Autonomous Vehicles and Public Transport, the Bus & Car Magazine Webinar and the AV Pilot Development Workshop.

-The AVENUE project was also represented within the ITS world congress (Hamburg), the third European conference on connected and automated driving (EUCAD 2021), the 10th international congress on transportation research (ICTR 2021), the 17th international conference on artificial intelligence applications and innovations (AIAI2021), the 24th Euro working group on transportation meeting (EWGT), the 5th conference on sustainable urban mobility (CSUM2020).
+The AVENUE project was also represented at the ITS world congress (Hamburg), the third European conference on connected and automated driving (EUCAD 2021), the 10th international congress on transportation research (ICTR 2021), the 17th international conference on artificial intelligence applications and innovations (AIAI2021), the 24th Euro working group on transportation meeting (EWGT) and the 5th conference on sustainable urban mobility (CSUM2020).

 You can find a comprehensive list of these events on the public events section.

-Our Communication and dissemination plan and dissemination activities reports are available within the public deliverables section.
+For more information on this subject see the communication and dissemination plan (D.10.1, D10.2) and dissemination activities reports (D.10.4, D10.5, D10.6) available within the public deliverables section.